 If the prosecutor succeeds in proving they have probable cause, then the next step is your arraignment.
 Yours will usually take place within 30 days of your preliminary hearing.

-When a Bucks County criminal defense lawyer represents you, you don’t have to go to the arraignment.
-Your lawyer can file a Waiver of Arraignment for you.
+When a Bucks County criminal defense attorney represents you, you don’t have to go to the arraignment.
+Your attorney can file a Waiver of Arraignment for you.

 Throughout this process, we will be investigating the charges against you.
 We’ll gather evidence independently from the prosecution.
 This is one of the reasons we highly recommend hiring a criminal defense law firm.
 You want someone on your side reviewing the evidence and assessing the strongest defenses.